 This insurance coverage is part of a Trust Agreement.

-The extent of this Trust Agreement cannot be accurately reflected in a booklet the size of "Safety Requires Teamwork".
-Therefore, this booklet contains a general description of the Hockey Canada Insurance Program and its features.
-If there is a discrepancy between this booklet and the master policy, then the terms and provisions of the master policies shall take precedence.
-If you wish to view the applicable policy documents, you are entitled to do so and may visit any Branch of Hockey Canada at reasonable times for this purpose.
+This booklet contains a general description of the Hockey Canada Insurance Program and its features.
+If there is a discrepancy between this booklet, and the master policy, then the terms and provisions of the master policies shall take precedence.
+If you wish to view the applicable policy documents, you are entitled to do so and may visit any Member of Hockey Canada at reasonable times for this purpose.